impvaderbeeatch/jss-recipes/README.md

 # jss-recipes
-Not sure if this will work... trying to figure out AutPkg and recipe making
+Not sure if any of this will work...

-Please do not use this in production, cause I really don't have a clue what I am making.
+Feel free to use them, but test first before going into production, cause I really don't have a clue what I am doing.
-Some recipes are other people's recipes.

 Should I fork them??
 LOL....
 I wouldn't even how to fork. lol :P